longhornxa/small-group-manual/understanding_his_plan.rst

 	     .. topic:: *Leader Note*

 	     	Show that Bible structured in 2 main parts called Old and New (Testament = Covenant).
 Find out how familiar your group is with structure and books of the Bible.
-For further information you may refer them to the Bible timeline or
+For further information you may refer them to the Bible timeline, offer to meet with them one by one to go over the Big picture or refer them to a Discover the Bible/Discover Jesus class if one is currently meeting.

 E. **Read Jeremiah 31:31-33**